securisec/r2wiki/radare-plugins/frida.md

 - **`\fd[*j] <address>`** Inverse symbol resolution
 	- `\fd` will reverse resolve a symbol.
 - **`\dd[-][fd] ([newfd])`** List, dup2 or close filedescriptors
+	> `\dd` Useful for getting data from STDIN or write STDOUT to a file.
+Useful for debugging applications that take input from STDIN.
+Spawn the process for this so that the process is suspended.
+To resume a suspended process, use `\resume` [video](https://youtu.be/URyd4bcV-Ik?t=1609)
 - **`\dm[.|j|*]`** Show memory regions
 	> `\dm` Show memory maps. [asciinema](https://asciinema.org/a/HHbaELaB5wocFiKnlOyDRftAn)